facebook/rocksdb/java/JavaFFI.md

  ## Process

- We will
+ We have

-  - create a prototype FFI branch
+  - created a prototype FFI branch
-  - update the RocksDB Java build to use Java 19
+  - updated the RocksDB Java build to use Java 19
-  - implement `FFI Preview API` versions of core RocksDB features (`get()` and `put()`)
+  - implemented an `FFI Preview API` version of core RocksDB feature (`get()`)
-  - Extend current JMH benchmarks to also benchmark the new FFI methods.
-Usefully, JNI and FFI can co-exist peacefully, so that we can use the existing RocksDB Java to do most of the work except for core `get()` and `put()` implementation.
+  - Extended the current JMH benchmarks to also benchmark the new FFI methods.
+Usefully, JNI and FFI can co-exist peacefully, so we use the existing RocksDB Java to do support work around the FFI-based `get()` implementation.

 ## Implementation